 Routine helps.
 I get up early, during the week, to journal.
 Three pages of hand written ‘stream of consciousness’ writing, prescribed by Julia Cameron in ‘The Artists Way.’
 Then I work on editing or writing, occasionally drawing.
 I am trying to get outside my comfort zone by learning new things.
 I don’t draw, so it’s a new area.
-I decided to re-learn crochet and have made headway with a blanket.
-Cue the Dory theme music, just keep swimming, just keep swimming…
+I thought re-learning crochet is like a new thing.
+I have made headway with a blanket.
+Cue the ‘Dory’ theme music, just keep swimming, just keep swimming…

-This is a story from the memoir.
-I was going to share just the poem at the end, but what the hey, you might enjoy the read.
+The following is a story from the memoir.
+I wasn’t going to share the poem that I included, but I changed my mind.
+Who knows you might enjoy it.

 Our favourite TV shows were the Flintsones, which made us feel very modern, and the Jetsons, which reminded us we still had a long way to go.
 I also loved ‘My Favourite Martian,’ which had everyone thinking about life on other planets, hence the space race.
 The show was not the reason, it was just a reflection of popular thought and the way the media of the day wanted us to think.
 (Spot the skeptic)

 Another cartoon we loved was Dick Tracy.
 He wore a watch that worked like a two way radio, wow!
 Maxwell Smart had a shoe phone, and all kinds of crazy gadgets.
 They were laughable and way out for people who watched crackly old black and white TV in awe and wonder.

 Colour came to television in 1967, in Australia anyway, just in time for the moon landing in 1969.
 Not a lot of colour on the moon and they wore white suits, but the flag was colourful.
 Dad bought the first colour TV in our street, it was a huge event in our household.